cloudmesh-community/case/README.md

 in a short an effective manner to the reader while focussing on the deliverables.

+*STEM Integration:* Demonstrate that STEM students can meningful contribute to activities done at the University level.

 ### Technical Requirements

 The following technical requirements exist